Merry Christmas!

 6. Discuss Internet Safety with your child while you are writing their letter together.
 Make sure they understand to *never* give out personally identifiable information like their full name, street address, phone number or email address to a stranger over the Internet -- even to Santa -- unless they check with you first.

 emailSanta.com began when a 1997 Canada Post strike prevented the Head Elf's young niece and nephews from sending their letters to Santa.
 Solely from word of mouth, over 1,000 emails to Santa were received in a few short weeks.
 A year later, emailSanta.com was receiving 1,000 emails a day.
-Now celebrating close to two decades on-line, emailSanta.com receives roughly 1 million emails a year.
+Now celebrating 27 years on-line, emailSanta.com receives slightly over 1 million emails a year.

 With that many emails to answer, it's a good thing, as Kerr says, that "the Internet and Santa's particular brand of magic were made for each other".
 Santa is even specially equipped so he can reply to emails between stops and the Santa Snooper even lets children watch Santa in his sleigh Christmas Eve.
 The replies are ready for printing too, something many new parents do as mementos for baby books.